kemitchell/irs-form-1023/schedule-b.md

 - [ ] No

-- a If “Yes,” attach a representative sample of each document.
+- a If "Yes," attach a representative sample of each document.

-- b If “No,” by checking the box to the right you agree that all future printed materials, including website content, will contain the required nondiscriminatory policy statement.
+- b If "No," by checking the box to the right you agree that all future printed materials, including website content, will contain the required nondiscriminatory policy statement.

 #### 3

 Have you published a notice of your nondiscriminatory policy in a newspaper of general circulation that serves all racial segments of the community?
 See the instructions for specific requirements.
-If “No,” explain.
+If "No," explain.

 - [ ] Yes